-While I was there, I decided to also pick up some stunning prints and other bright fabrics to make clothes for my grandchildren.
-I have absolutely loved sharpening my sewing skills again and using another outlet for my creativity.
-This is something that 29 year old Charlotte Bayliss, owner of this gorgeous Bowral fabric store, has been seeing a lot of lately.
+I love the selection of unique silks, stunning prints and other bright fabrics that I use to make clothes for my grandchildren.
+I’ve absolutely loved sharpening my sewing skills again and using another outlet for my creativity.
+This is something that Charlotte Bayliss, owner of this gorgeous Bowral fabric store, has been seeing a lot of lately.

 “A lot of my customers are saying the same,” she said when I chatted with her recently.
-“They’ve been getting their sewing machines out and have been making dresses.
-Many have bought patterns – even before we went into lockdown, and made some gorgeous items of clothing.”
+“They’ve been getting their sewing machines out and have been making dresses and some gorgeous items of clothing.”

 Bowral Fabric Store Boom

 Charlotte revealed that the majority of our community is drawn towards brighter colours, which I think is wonderful.
-It will be great to see bursts of colour brighten up our streets.
+It’s always fab to see bursts of colour brighten our streets.
 However, there are some neutrals and plain blacks available too.

 “Everyone has their own thing, but I am mostly selling a lot of quilting cotton,” she said.
-“I also have heaps of requests for really bright ‘out-there’ florals, as well as demand for black and neutral, or as plain as possible, for men.
-And of course the masks I make myself are made to the advised three layers and are fully machine washable.
-They have been very popular.”
+“I also have heaps of requests for really bright ‘out-there’ florals, as well as demand for black and neutral, or as plain as possible, for men.”

 Back To Bowral From The Big Smoke

-Charlotte opened her gorgeous Bowral fabric store just over six years ago, when she and her husband relocated back to the Southern Highlands from Sydney.
+Charlotte opened her gorgeous Bowral fabric store just over eight years ago, when she and her husband relocated back to the Southern Highlands from Sydney.

 “My husband grew up here,” she said.
 “We met in Sydney but we were always down here every month for a weekend away.
 So, we finally decided to move down and open the shop.